allejo/LeagueOverseer/README.markdown

 4. If you would like for the report handler to output match information received to a file, leave $LOG_DETAILS (line 35) set to *true* and set the file location with the $LOG_FILE variable on line 39.
 If you do not wish to log, set $LOG_DETAILS to false and leave $LOG_FILE as is.

 5. Since all leagues have different scoring systems, configure line 49 to use the respective fractions of ELOs with their match durations.
 By default, GU league uses the 2/3 of the ELO points for 20 minute matches and all of the ELO points for 30 minute matches.
 This looks like: `array(20 => 2/3, 30 => 1)`

+### Custom Script

+If you would like to host your own tournament using the League Overseer plugin, you may write your own script on a webserver to handle match reports from the plugin automatically.
+The plugin submits information via POST requests and the information submitted are the following:

+query

+- Description: The request the plugin is submitting.
+When submitting a match report, this value is set to `reportMatch`.

+apiVersion

+- Value: The API version the BZFS plugin is using when submitting information.
+The current API version is set to 1.

+teamOneWins

+- Value: The number of times Team A captured the flag in the official match.

+teamTwoWins

+- Value: The number of times Team B captured the flag in the official match.

+duration

+- Value: The duration of the match in minutes.

+matchTime

+- Value: The UTC timestamp of when the match was submitted

+server

+- Value: The domain name of the server where the match took place.

+port

+- Value: The port of the server where the match took place.

+replayFile

+- Value: The name of the report file saved on the server.

+mapPlayed

+- Value: The name of the map that was played on.
+This value is only applicable to rotational leagues.

+teamOnePlayers

+- Value: A list of BZIDs separated by commas of the players who participated on Team A.

+teamTwoPlayers

+- Value: A list of BZIDs separated by commas of the players who participated on Team B.

 Code Hosting
 ------------